 Several years ago, Google introduced a new technology to the world – progressive web apps (PWAs).
 Very few people took them seriously then, as the market always needs time to size up innovations.
 Today, PWAs are becoming a popular trend that more and more developers are paying attention to.

-What are Progressive Web Apps?
-One can give a simple definition: a special class of web apps that allow the user to interact with the site in the same way as with a mobile app.
+What is a Progressive Web App?
+It is a special class of web apps that allow the user to interact with the site in the same way as with a mobile app.

 A PWA can be considered as a site that has native app functionality (push notifications, GPS navigation, and other similar functions).
 It can be installed on the home screen directly from the browser and even work offline.